 - For other animal products, such as honey, live oysters, live mussels and snails for example, travellers are allowed to bring in up to 2 kilograms

-- These rules do not apply to animal products transported between the 28 Member States of the EU, or for animal products coming from Andorra, Liechtenstein, Norway, San Marino, and Switzerland.
+- These rules do not apply to animal products transported between the EU Member States, or for animal products coming from Andorra, Iceland, Liechtenstein, Norway, San Marino or Switzerland.

 Enforcing the rules governing the introduction of personal consignments of meat, milk or their products is vital.
 Provisions include: